kporemba/krystyna-poremba-capstone/README.md

 ### User Profile
 <!-- Who will use your app?
 How will they use it?
 Any special considerations that your app must take into account. -->
 - Fashion lovers
-    - looking for unqiue pieces to elevate their closet
+    - Looking for unqiue pieces to elevate their closet
-    -
+    - Want handmade crochet items

 - Gift shoppers
     - Looking to support small businesses
     - Who want to give a one of a kind gift
-    -
+    - Want handmade items

 ### Features
 <!-- List the functionality that your app will include.
 These can be written as user stories or descriptions with related details.
 Do not describe _how_ these features are implemented, only _what_ needs to be implemented. -->